vesche/mtt/README.md

 # mtt.py

+**This utility no longer works as movietv.to has become paywalled.
+I'll leave it here as it may help someone in the future to create a python script for scraping flash video.**

 Command line utility for searching and playing movies from http://movietv.to.
 Daily restrictions are avoided, and the video is piped directly into VLC to avoid flash.
 Tested on Windows and Linux.

 Dependencies (Python 2.7, VLC):